Skip to main content

 Graduation FAQs

-As students near completion of their individual degree program, questions may arise concerning policies and procedures associated with the graduation process.
-Find out answers here.
+As students near the completion of their individual degree programs, questions may arise concerning policies and procedures associated with the graduation process.
+Find your answers.

-Commencement is a ceremony held twice a year that honors students who just have or will soon graduate, which means completing all requirements of their degree program.
+Commencement is a ceremony that honors students who have just graduated or will soon graduate, which means completing all requirements of their degree program.
 Participating in Commencement does not automatically mean that a student has graduated.
 In order to graduate, a student must complete all requirements of their degree program and fill out an official online graduation application.

-When students apply to graduate, Deans and the Registrar will check to certify that all program requirements have been satisfied.
-Once approved, the degree will display on the student transcript.
-Degrees are conferred 4-6 weeks after final grades are posted, then diplomas are printed and mailed.
+When students apply to graduate, the Deans and the Registrar will check to certify that all program requirements have been satisfied.
+Once approved, the degree will appear on the student’s transcript.
+Degrees are conferred 4-6 weeks after final grades are posted and then diplomas are printed and mailed.

 You will not receive a diploma at the commencement ceremony.
 Confirmation of degree completion will not take place until official grades are posted.
 It is highly recommended that you meet with your academic advisor prior to your last semester in order to review your records and ensure all graduation requirements will be met.